-Gearing up for a trip to Paris this summer?
+Will you be in Paris this summer?
 There are always tons of fun events and performances in the city for locals and tourists alike, and I’ve put together a round-up of the best ones.
-You’ll definitely want to mark down these fun activities so that you stay up to date on what’s happening in the French capital this summer 2022.
+You’ll definitely want to mark down these fun activities so that you stay up to date on what’s happening in the French capital this summer 2023.

 There are two major sales periods in France; the summer sales and the winter sales, each lasting four weeks.
 Known simply as Les Soldes, during these periods, you can find major discounts on clothing (and more!).
-With as much as 70-80% off prices, as you can imagine, it can be a crazy time to visit the crowded stores, but it can often be worth it.
+As you can imagine, with as much as 70-80% off prices, it can be a crazy time to visit the crowded stores, but it can often be worth it.
 This is especially true if you’re in the market for high-end fashion!
 I always find a number of pieces for myself and my husband at our favorite clothing stores.

 Fête des Tuileries